 In the ensuing years, led by the inspiring vision of the Fine Arts Camp, the community of Sitka rallied to restore the campus in perhaps the largest volunteer effort in the history of Alaska.

-In summer 2014, Jonathan Kreiss-Tomkins began discussing the possibility of founding a new college on the campus in partnership with the Fine Arts Camp and the Deep Springs College community.
+In summer 2014, Jonathan Kreiss-Tomkins began discussing with the Deep Springs community the possibility of founding a new college in partnership with the Fine Arts Camp.
 Conversations on this front continue.

 In January 2015, Jonathan visited Deep Springs College to explore adapting its model to Sitka.
 (For more on Deep Springs, a small, highly successful two-year liberal arts college in the desert of California, read this article or see this compilation of media coverage.)
 While there, Jonathan met Will Hunt, a second year student who subsequently committed to move to Sitka in the fall to join the effort to create a Deep Springs-inspired college on Sheldon Jackson Campus.

 In the fall of 2016, the principal team expanded to include Bryden Sweeney-Taylor, Cecilia Dumouchel, and Harry Choee.
-At that time, the core team of collaborators convened once more in Sitka to synthesize collective energy and develop a strategic vision for the project’s second year of operations.
+At that time, the core team of collaborators convened once more in Sitka to synthesize collective energy and develop a strategic vision for the project.

 All aspects of the Outer Coast project are actively progressing through present (March 2016).